 The idea behind mutual aid is simple.
 It is neighbors helping neighbors by pooling resources, supporting each others' needs, and by showing solidarity through our actions.
 Connect with your community!
 Please join us.

-The first point of contact for incoming requests and other communications via email or phone (Google Voice helpline).
+Intake is the first point of contact for incoming requests and other communications via email or phone (Google Voice helpline).
 Intake submits new requests, follows up on questions about existing requests, and/or direct neighbors to resources as applicable.
 Volunteers sign up for shifts weekly that meets their scheduling needs, in 1-hour increments.
 This role can be done at any location with internet access (Google Voice can be used in a browser and/or through a phone app).
 Skills in spoken and written languages in addition to English, such as Spanish, Bangla, and Russian, are a big help.

-Works closely with Intake to gather request information and posts to match with volunteers and/or other organizations in order to complete delivery tasks.
+Dispatch works closely with Intake to gather request information and posts to match with volunteers and/or other organizations in order to complete delivery tasks.
 Volunteers sign up for shifts weekly that meets their scheduling needs, in 1-hour increments.
 This role can be done at any location with internet access.

 Keeps track of donations coming in through all the different channels, allocates funds for grocery shops and cash grants each week, sends reimbursements, processes requests for cash grants, coordinates with Dispatch and Communications to assess current needs and strategize the best means of driving financial support to cover them.